-Pulmonary function testing, a procedure also used in allergy testing, is a common diagnostic tool.
+Pulmonary function testing is a common diagnostic tool.
 It involves a patient sitting inside a special chamber, where they breathe in and out normally, take deep breaths and breathe out as fully as possible.
 A device called a spirometer can be used to test for conditions such as asthma.

 Additionally, Mount Nittany Health's sleep labs are overseen by the Pulmonary Medicine Department.

 Treatment for pulmonary conditions can include medication, pulmonary rehabilitation and surgery in some cases.

 The American Cancer Society and the Pennsylvania Department of Health provide a free Quitline, offering smokers personal support and help in quitting smoking.
 If you have a smoking habit, take the first step towards improving your health by calling 877.724.1090.